 More landmarks around Cape May

 Whenever we’re in town, we visit The Inn at Cape May, formerly the Colonial Hotel.
 In 1942, Rob’s parents spent their honeymoon there, and after a much needed face lift, she still stands tall and beautiful on the corner of Ocean Street and Beach Avenue.
-The hotel was built by to be a 60-room boarding house.
-In 1894, William H. Church, a West Cape May builder began work on a 60 room boarding house, meant to be 4 stories high with a French roof, plenty of porches and ocean views.
+In 1894, William H. Church, a West Cape May builder, began work on a 60 room boarding house, meant to be 4 stories high with a French roof, plenty of porches and ocean views.
 The house was being fitted for both lighting and heat, as the building would be in operation year round.
 The building was to be known as the Colonial, and Mr. Church would operate the house himself.

 The present day building is the result of extensive expansion and renovation over the years.

 The Colonial Hotel/Inn at Cape May

 There are so many great restaurants in Cape May, and Peter Shields Inn is considered one of the finest.
 We have several of our own favorites that we rotate when we visit, and yes, Peter Shields is at the top of our list, too!
-We have eaten many memorable meals here (Justin’s fabulous 21st birthday dinner on the porch overlooking the ocean comes to mind!), and stayed in their lovely rooms.
+We have eaten many memorable meals here (Justin’s fabulous 21st birthday dinner on the porch with a view of the ocean comes to mind!), and stayed in their lovely rooms.
 The food is always unique, fresh and absolutely delicious.
 Bringing your own wine has the advantage of making a top notch meal more economical!

 Dinner at Peter Shields Inn